Annapurna Base Camp-9Days

 3. Are there any health requirements or immunizations that need to be met?

 There are no required immunizations for Nepal, although it is a good idea to be up-to-date on common vaccines like MMR and Tetanus-Diphtheria.
-A lot of people who go trekking also think about getting shots for Hepatitis A, Typhoid, and even Japanese Encephalitis.
+Many people who go trekking also think about getting shots for Hepatitis A, Typhoid, and even Japanese Encephalitis.
 At least two months before you leave, please see a travel doctor.

 What permissions do you need for the Annapurna Base Camp Trek, and are they included in the price?